neotheicebird/abundance_auth/README.md

 For more test cards and to test other types of cards, goto [https://stripe.com/docs/testing](https://stripe.com/docs/testing)

 Pressing "<- Back" button on checkout page leads to "payment failure" condition handled in our angular app.

+9. We would like to add the user's donation payment status to the user metadata in Auth0.
+To do that we are going to call Auth0's management API by sending the `id_token` along with API calls.
+Some configuration steps are already added to `app.module.ts`.
+To add that to your project, follow [https://auth0.com/docs/quickstart/spa/angular/02-calling-an-api](https://auth0.com/docs/quickstart/spa/angular/02-calling-an-api).
+Once done, please add the following environment variables to `environment.ts` (or `environment.prod.ts`)